Beginner's Guide to Peace - Treacherous Roads

 The Importance of Open Rebellion and Silent Resistance

 In the end, War is a Racket.
 That was the conclusion and the name of the short book written by U.S. Brigadier General Smedley Butler in 1935.
-At the time the United States most decorated general, Butler railed against the war profiteering of numerous companies that had occurred during the First World War.
+At the time the United States' most decorated general, Butler railed against the war profiteering of numerous companies that had occurred during the First World War.
 He noted the growing militarism of countries across the globe and identified some of the costs borne by soldiers, whether enlisted or drafted.
-He recognized the existence of a military industrial complex decades before an outgoing U.S. president belatedly warned of such internal threats in the last days of an eight year term.
+He recognized the existence of a military industrial complex decades before outgoing U.S. president Eisenhower belatedly warned of such internal threats in the last days of his eight years in office.
 Like the extortion rackets practiced by organized crime, the extraction of money for wars and militarism is merely one crime among many practiced by the State.

 The Real Power of the State